yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 String dateStamp = dateFormat.get().format(new Date());

 ```
 * the `get` method returns the instance belonging to the current thread.
+Avoid shared instane can be corrupted by concurrent access.
+*  the ThreadLocal helper also give each thread a separate instance which is thread-safe.

+### 12.4.13 Why the `stop` and `suspend` Methods Are Deprecated
+* `stop` method that simply terminates a thread,
+* `suspend` method that blocks a thread until another thread calls resume.
+Both attempt to control the behavior of a given thread without the thread’s cooperation.

+* `stop` This can leave objects in an inconsistent state.
+* if you suspend a thread that owns a lock, then the lock is unavailable until the thread is resumed.
+If the thread that calls the suspend method tries to acquire the same lock. the program deadlocks:

 ---
 ## 12.5 Thread-Safe Collections

-Choose a thread-safe implementation instead of supplying a lock
 ### 12.5.1 Blocking Queues
 > `java.util.concurrent Interface BlockingQueue<E>`
+>
 A blocking queue causes a thread to block when you try to add an element when the queue is currently full or to remove an element when the queue is empty.

 * The `poll` and `peek` methods return null to indicate failure.
 Therefore, it is illegal to insert null values into these queues.
 * The `put` method blocks if the queue is full, and the `take` method blocks if the queue is empty

+`DelayQueue()` : Only elements whose delay has expired can be removed from the queue.

 ### 12.5.2 Efficient Maps, Sets, and Queues
 > `ConcurrentHashMap`, `ConcurrentSkipListMap`, `ConcurrentSkipListSet`, and `ConcurrentLinkedQueue`.
 * The concurrent hash map can efficiently support a large number of readers and a fixed number of writers.
+* The collections return weakly consistent iterator That means that the iterators may or may not reflect all modifications that are made after they were constructed

 ### 12.5.3 Atomic Update of Map Entries

 This is not Atomic Update
 ```
 Long oldValue = map.get(word);